High treason case: Special Court rejects Musharraf’s plea for adjournment

 “The Supreme Court in its order had also held that Section 9 mandates that the Special Court shall proceed with the trial after taking necessary steps to appoint an advocate to defend any such accused person,” the order further noted.

-The court observed that in the present circumstances of the case, the accused is notmerely absenting himself from attending the Special Court, he has also been declared a proclaimed offender on July 12, 2016.
+The court observed that in the present circumstances of the case, the accused is not merely absenting himself form the attending the Special Court, he has also been declared a proclaimed offender on July 12, 2016.

 Earlier, during the proceedings, Salman Safdar submitted that his client was "fighting for his life", adding that he was not physically or mentally capable of coming back and appearing before the court.
 The counsel sought one more chance for his client to ensure his appearance before the court and requested for adjournment as he contended that Musharraf was undergoing heart chemotherapy due to which his health has further deteriorated.